cormacj/z80-smart-disassembler/README.md

 ```
 # Known Issues
 * The disassembler can generate references to labels that don't exist
+* Some labels are generated, but never called.
 * String detection fails oddly towards the end of a ROM and maybe elsewhere, so use the `generate_string_locations.sh` helper script to make a template if this happens.
+* Some code that gets moved around using LDIR won't get properly decoded, because the disassembler doesn't know if its data or code.
+The recommended workaround is to tell the disassembler what to do using the template options, eg `0xc300,0xc309,c,RELOCATE_BUILTIN_MSG`.
+This that cause the disassembler treats the data between 0xc300 and 0xc309 as code and assigns the label `RELOCATE_BUILTIN_MSG`

 # ToDo